-Prerequisites: Civics, Instructor approval & signed AP Contract
+Prerequisites: Instructor approval & signed AP Contract Offered in 2026-2027, continuing in alternate years.

 Advanced Placement U.S. History is the equivalent to an introductory college course in

 US.
 History.
 It will provide students with the analytical skills and factual knowledge necessary to deal critically with materials and challenges in US History.
 Topics span colonization through society and culture at the end of the 20th century.
 In addition to learning historical content, students will be trained in analyzing and interpreting primary and secondary sources and expressing their historical understanding in writing.